Pando (tree): 2024 Pando Protection Plan

 Map information showing previous and planned protection project of the Pando Tree.

-Between 2015 and 2022, Fishlake National Forest, Pando's federal land steward, developed a plan and gathered public feedback for work to expand wildlife controls and protections of the Pando Tree as part of the Fishlake Basin Recreation Improvement Plan.
+Between 2015 and 2022, Fishlake National Forest, Pando's federal land stewards, developed a plan and gathered public feedback for work to expand wildlife controls and protections of the Pando Tree as part of the Fishlake Basin Recreation Improvement Plan.
 Work to develop the plan involved gathering formal and informal feedback from community, regional, and state organizations in Land Management, Agriculture, Conservation, and Recreation between 2015 and 2019, followed by a public comment period which ran from March 2021 through March 2022.
 The plan was approved in June 2022 by Fishlake National Forest Supervisor Michael Elson.
 In 2023, Friends of Pando worked to gather letters of support for the plan and was invited by Representative Carl Albrecht to give a brief presentation about the plan to the Utah Legislature.(PDF of Presentation) Based on recommendations and community support, Representative Albrecht secured a $250,000 allocation for the Utah Department of Transportation to develop plans and contract work to expand wildlife controls to bring the majority of Pando's landmass into protective care.
 Between May 2024 and September 2024, Friends of Pando and community organizations worked to organize a series of talks and meetings to finalize the plan.
 Based on wildlife behavior data gathered by Friends of Pando, Fishlake National Forest and Utah Division of Wildlife Resources the final plan was mapped to maximize wildlife management in and around the tree.
 Work was completed in September of 2025.